5jt/dyalog-cookbook/manuscript/05-Configuration.md

 Notes:

-* The `Get` function requires a section and a key as right argument.
+* The `Get` function requires a section and a key as the right argument.
 They can be provided either as a two-item vector as in `'Config' 'debug'` or as a text vector with section and key separated by a colon as in `'Config:debug'`.

 * `Get` requires a given section to exist, otherwise it will throw an error.